 nCDS’s Digital Preservation Program allows all files from our digitization projects and born-digital collections to be preserved in perpetuity following best practices.
 Files are stored following SMU Libraries’ Digital Preservation Policy on a secure digital archive server and backed up in two locations by SMU’s Office of Information Technology.
 Funding for a new digital preservation software, Rosetta, has been obtained, and all files will be added to SMU Libraries’ Rosetta-based digital archive when the software system is fully implemented.
 Funding has also been allocated for Amazon Glacier as a tertiary backup.

-Additional nCDS Solutions
+Additional nCDS Solutions:

 - Digital Humanities practicums

 nCDS offers non-credit-bearing Digital Humanities practicums that provide hands-on experience in digitization, cataloging, and digital collections.
 Each practicum is tailored to meet the needs of the project.
 All work is done in the nCDS lab.
 These practicums are available to SMU students only.

 - Class sessions and learning labs